Taormina Sicily, Italy Travel Guide

 Start early (around 7:00 AM) for breakfast coffee and pastries, often remaining open continuously through the evening for aperitivos and drinks.

 Banks typically open From monday To friday, from 8:30 AM – 1:30 PM and a shorter afternoon session from 2:30 PM – 4:00 PM.
-They close on weekends and public holidays.
+They close during weekends and public holidays.

-Plan your banking and transport needs carefully around public holidays, as services may be reduced or unavailable.
+Plan your banking and transport needs carefully around public holidays, as services could be reduced or unavailable.

 Engaging with local customs enriches your travel experience.